Notre Dame Preparatory School (Towson, Maryland): Athletics

 Notre Dame Preparatory School offers over 15 interscholastic sports during the fall, winter and spring.
-Fall sports include crew, field hockey, cross country, soccer, tennis and volleyball.
+Fall sports include crew (through Baltimore Community Rowing), field hockey, cross country, soccer, tennis and volleyball.
 Winter sports include basketball, indoor track, soccer, swimming and winter soccer.
 Spring sports include crew, lacrosse, softball, golf, tennis, track and field and badminton.

 The school is known for its talent and success on their field hockey, lacrosse soccer, and volleyball teams.
 In fall 2010 the Notre Dame Prep field hockey team was the No. 1-seed in the Interscholastic Athletic Association of the Maryland A Conference.
 The Notre Dame Prep soccer team also competed in the 2010 IAAM A Conference game In 2003, the soccer team won the IAAM A Conference championship led by the All Metro Player of the Year, Zoey Bouchelle.
 In 2010 the lacrosse team was seeded No. 2 and one of its players, Covie Stanwick, was named on the 2010 Girls' Lacrosse first team by The Baltimore Sun.
 In 2014, the Notre Dame Prep Varsity Volleyball team swept Archbishop Spalding in the IAAM A Conference championships.
 They also had an undefeated (15-0) season in 2014 and 2015 and won the IAAM championship game for the A conference in 2016.
 Both Soccer and Field Hockey were runner-ups for the A conference in 2016.
 Field Hockey won the IAAM A Conference in 2017 and 2018 and Lacrosse beat out number one McDonough in the IAAM A Conference championship in 2018.
 Their tennis Team is notable.